Menachem's Writings

 Menachem

 I'm expecting some response to this from the list.
 (I will post anything interesting.)
-The aunt, who definitely thinks in right-wing terms, will probably be defensive (is blood thicker than politics?).
+The aunt, who definitely thinks in right-wing terms, will probably be defensive (is blood thicker than politics?)
 I think anyone who was ever in the Gush [Katif], especially towards the end, will be sympathetic to my point of view.

-After writing the most of this blog entry, I looked properly at the gallery's website and noticed the following (bolds are my additions and so are the comments in square brackets) -- I know, I should have looked earlier -- but you're all getting to know me from these postings.
+After writing most of this blog entry, I looked properly at the gallery's website and noticed the following (bolds are my additions and so are the comments in square brackets) -- I know, I should have looked earlier -- but you're all getting to know me from these postings.

-While the army and the police forces trained and prepared mentally for the coming events, and Palestinian workers were dismantling agricultural greenhouses for Israeli farmers living [living? -- they were just thrown out!] on the Strip, settlements in Morag, Bdolach, Neve Dkalim and Rafih Yam consisted of abandoned houses [living?].
+While the army and the police forces trained and prepared mentally for the coming events, and Palestinian workers were dismantling agricultural greenhouses for Israeli farmers living [living? -- they were just thrown out!] on the Strip, settlements in Morag, Bdolach, Neve Dkalim and Rafiah Yam consisted of abandoned houses [living?].
 He visited Palestinian villages nearby and talked to their residents.
 They were looking forward to returning to their homes and beaches after years of restrictions.
-[The houses that were on the beach were actually built by the Egyptian army for holiday houses for their officers.
+[The houses that were on the beach were actually built by the Egyptian army as s holiday houses for their officers.
 The Mawasi settlers never lived in these houses -- it's a total untruth! a fabrication.]

 We sent that extract to auntie.
 She replied the following (my comments are in maroon):